NeurodataWithoutBorders/matnwb/README.md

 generateCore(); % generate core namespace located in the repository.
 ```

+### Optional: Generate MatNWB code for extensions

-The command also takes variable arguments from any extensions.
+The `generateCore` command also takes variable arguments from any extensions.

 ```matlab
 generateCore('schema/core/nwb.namespace.yaml', '.../my_extensions1.namespace.yaml',...);